-Now that we understand what a matrix is, a rectangular grid of numbers with rows and columns, let's look at some specific types of matrices that have unique structures and properties.
+Specific types of matrices, which are rectangular grids of numbers with rows and columns, possess unique structures and properties.
 Recognizing these special forms is helpful because they appear often in calculations and theoretical discussions within linear algebra and machine learning.

 The most straightforward special type is the square matrix.
 As the name suggests, a square matrix is one that has the same number of rows as columns.
-If a matrix A has m rows and n columns (an m×n matrix), it is square if m=n.
+If a matrix has rows and columns (an matrix), it is square if .

 For example, here are a couple of square matrices: